nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

 Output:
-* If there are multiple employees with the same name, we just list down the employees for them to view, return “Here is the list of the matching employees:”
+* If there are multiple employees with the same name, all the matching employees would be displayed.
+Hence, ManaGease will return “Here is the list of the matching employees:”
 ![result for deleting same-name employee](images/deleteSameName.png)

 * Otherwise, ManaGease should display a confirmation message indicating that the employee information has been successfully deleted.